wireless-broadband-alliance/wba-openroaming-connector/README.md

-# 🌐︎ OpenRoaming Hybrid Machines
+# 🌐︎ OpenRoaming Connector

-Welcome to the Openroaming Hybrid Machines!
+Welcome to the Openroaming Connector!
 This repository offers a **reference implementation to establish an industry baseline** for the necessary components to develop FreeRadius and RadSecProxy machines capable of authenticating Passpoint profiles for Openroaming.

 ## Why it was created?